markmap-universe/hexo-markmap/README.md

 - Customization within a single Markmap tag using frontmatter:
   - CSS styles (custom height, width, responsive layout, etc.)
+    - Since v2.0.5, setting styles in the frontmatter is no longer supported.
+Instead, you can define them directly within a `<style>` tag by combining it with the `id` option.
   - Markmap's [JSON Options](https://markmap.js.org/docs/json-options#option-list)
 - Automatic CDN URL generation using Markmap's built-in URL builder
 - On-demand CDN resource insertion based on syntax usage